tianzeteam/pumpit/README.md

 ## Introduction

-Welcome to the CopyTrade & PumpFun Quantitative Trading Strategies project!
-This TypeScript-based repository contains a collection of algorithms designed to explore and implement copy trading and pump-and-dump event detection strategies in the cryptocurrency market.
+Welcome to the PumpFun Quantitative Trading Strategies project!
+This TypeScript-based repository contains a collection of algorithms designed to explore and implement pump-and-dump event detection strategies in the cryptocurrency market.
 The goal is to provide traders with tools to analyze market behavior, identify potential opportunities, and execute trades based on quantitative data.

 ## Features